MicrosoftDocs/power-platform/power-virtual-agents/extend-custom-canvas-connect.md

 ## Host your custom canvas

-Once you've customized the look and feel of the bot, you must deploy your custom canvas for your users to use it with your Power Virtual Agents bot.
+After you've customized the look and feel of the bot, you must deploy your custom canvas for your users to use it with your Power Virtual Agents bot.

 ## Related links